 Children are rewarded for good behaviour through SMARTs in Friday assemblies.
 These refer to positive relationships and actions rather than activities such as tidying up.
 The SMARTs encompass every area of learning and associated behaviours.
-The SMART areas are: Word, Number, Nature, Picture, Body, Technology, Sacred, Practical, Self, People and Music.
+The SMART areas are: English, maths, science, art, sport, technology, spirituality, design, self, people and music.